fz172/fanfly/_posts/2025-08-24-battery_cables.md

 I suppose the second message is expected, as I am working inside my hangar.

-But I am unsure what to do with the other 2 messsages.
+But I am unsure what to do with the other 2 messages.
 For the first one "crossfill inoperative".
 I tried to crossfill flight plan from 375 to G3X and vice versa, and they seem to work.
 I also tried transponder code, they worked too.

 And for the "Transponder has failed" code, I have no idea what it means.
 The transponder says " 1200 standby", and I was able to change to a different code.
 There are no red crosses on either G3X or GNX375..